Skip to Content

 No. The Testing in English waiver is for tests in the home language of Spanish only, per 6.29.1.9 M(2)(a)(iii) New Mexico Administrative Code (NMAC).
 However, any EL student can receive accommodations.
 For allowable accommodations for each assessment, please see the assessment vendor accommodations manuals.

-Note: An allowable accommodation should have been used in daily instruction for a sufficient period of time prior to testing for a student to become comfortable with it.
+Note: An allowable accommodation should have been used in daily instruction for a sufficient period of time, prior to testing for a student to become comfortable with it.
 A school-based team of at least three staff members who are familiar with the EL student’s abilities and language needs, standardized test procedures, and valid EL test accommodations reviews individual student progress in order to determine accommodations.
 Assessment accommodations are allowable changes in assessment administration that help an EL student access the content of the assessment without giving undue assistance.
 In most cases, assessment accommodations enable an EL student to overcome a language barrier.
 An allowable assessment accommodation does not alter the concept being measured.

 No. An overall score of 4.8 or higher on the ACCESS for ELLs assessment means that the student is proficient in English and therefore no longer classified as an EL.
 Students reach English proficiency (exit from EL status) by scoring an overall composite score of 4.7 or higher on the ACCESS for ELLs assessment.
 A student who is no longer an EL student cannot receive a Testing in English Waiver.

 Students with disabilities who are also English learners must receive services in both areas: language services as well as disability related services; neither service supersedes the other.
 A parent can decide to opt their child out of EL services but not out of the ACCESS for ELLs assessment.
 The student takes the ACCESS for ELLs assessment annually; any accommodations must be allowable under the ACCESS for ELLs assessment and written into the IEP or 504 Plan of the student.
 Students with cognitive disabilities who also take the DLM assessment can take the WIDA Alternate ACCESS assessment, if this is specified in the student’s IEP.
 An IEP team for an EL student with a disability should include a second language acquisition specialist in order to ensure that all the needs of the student are being met.
 For further information please see the NMPED LCD English Learners page and select the Identifying and Serving English Learner Students with Disabilities Guidance Manual.
-There is also great information on ELs with disabilities in the English Learner Tool Kit (by USDE), specifically chapter 6.
+There is also great information on ELs with disabilities in the English Learner Tool Kit (by the U.S. Department of Education), specifically chapter 6.

-Per NMAC 6.29.5.12 exited ELs (reclassified English proficient students—RFEPs) must be monitored for academic progress for two years.
+Per NMAC 6.29.5.12 exited ELs (reclassified fluent English proficient students—RFEPs) must be monitored for academic progress for two years.
 Each district can create its own monitoring system for RFEPs, including considerations for documents used.
 Such documents inform the district of the effectiveness of its chosen EL program or services as well as how well the particular program(s) and instruction have succeeded in creating a foundation for continued success for RFEPs.
 Furthermore, the English Learner Tool Kit (chapter 8) provides guidance and resources on monitoring and exiting English learners.
 These are helpful in creating district/school documentation that works in ensuring that students succeed after exiting English Learner status.

 Please see Sample Monitoring Worksheet for Exited English Learner Students on the NMPED website for your reference.